OpenBB-finance/OpenBB/openbb_platform/platform/core/README.md

 #### Preferences

 Check your preferences by adjusting the `user_settings.json` file inside your **home** directory.
-If you want to proceed witht the default settings, you don't have to touch this file.
+If you want to proceed with the default settings, you don't have to touch this file.

 Here is an example of how your `user_settings.json` file can look like: